spacetelescope/jwst/docs/jwst/jump/description.rst

 default the step runs on a single processor.
 At the other extreme if max_cores is set to 'all', it will use all available cores (real and virtual).
 Testing has shown a reduction in the elapsed time for the step proportional to the number of real cores used.
-Using the virtual cores also reduces the elasped time but at a slightly lower rate than the real cores.
+Using the virtual cores also reduces the elapsed time but at a slightly lower rate than the real cores.

 If multiprocessing is requested the input cube will be divided into a number of